-I have chosen to automate most of the reporting and goal tracking in my team.
-I have built an environment where employees share their work progress willingly.
+I have chosen to automate most of the reporting and goal tracking in my team using OKRs.

 The system starts with you and your team setting inspiring quarterly goals.
-From there you add Key Results to each goal and measuring the progress of Key Results every week.
+From there you add Key Results to each goal and measure the progress of Key Results every week.

-Weekdone has an amazing dashboard that lets you see the progress in real time.
+Weekdone has an amazing OKR dashboard that lets you see the progress in real-time.
 You can log on once a day and immediately see who has updated their KRs and how this affects all of the aligned goals.
 If there is a problem (e.g. some task lagging behind) you can tackle it before it drags everyone down.

 If you spend all your time handling your team, you will be busy but not productive.
 This is micromanaging at its worst.
 You will get stuck in fake work and endless meetings and become the weakest link in your team.
 This will bring down productivity and reduce moral for everyone.

-Use Weekdone to easily manage and track all the goals you and your team has.
+👉 Use Weekdone to easily manage and track all the goals you and your team have.
 That will save you a lot of time and make it possible to always know what is going on in your team.